DhananjayAshok/Deep-Triad/readme.md

 ### Hyperion the Greedy
 ![Screenshot](Documentation/Hyperion.png)

 Hyperion has only one goal. **Attack**.
-The strategy that Hyperion follows disregards any long term blocking of the opponent and impliments a greedy algorithm to attempt to win the game
+The strategy that Hyperion follows disregards any long term blocking of the opponent and impliments a greedy algorithm to minimize an aggressive *Heuristic Function* and win the game.

 Hyperion Algorithm
 * If there is a move that will win the game, play it.